 - The server protecting the resource responds with 401 or 30X response since the request is not authorized.

-- Appdome identifies the response for the protected resource and opens an internal Webview within the Fused App.
+- Appdome identifies the response for the protected resource and opens an internal Webview within the Built App.

 - The internal Webview is opened to the ADAL Hub URL (For example: myadal.com.com).